jits1998/algo-trade-python/README.md

-This is result of 750 commits ahead of the original fork repo in my private repo, since may 2, 2022
+This is result of 750 commits with 89 files changed, 14014 insertions(+), 1679 deletions(-) ahead of the original fork repo in my private repo, since may 2, 2022

 The daily run on this code can be seen on https://runmyalgo.com/me/5207